wazuh/wazuh-documentation/source/user-manual/configuration/ossec-conf/reports.rst

 ``email_to``
 ------------

-The email address to send the completed report.
-This is a required field for a report to function.
+The email address to send the completed report. **This is a required field.**

 .. topic:: Default value